igigis/CanaryCrypter/README.md

 Important Notes

     Virtual Machine Only: Ensure you are running this in a fully isolated virtual machine to avoid any unintended disruptions.
-    Monitoring Tools: Use cybersecurity monitoring tools (such as Huntress, EDR solutions, or similar) to observe the changes made by the script, which could trigger alerts.
+    Monitoring Tools: Use cybersecurity monitoring tools (such as EDR solutions, or similar) to observe the changes made by the script, which could trigger alerts.
     Restoration: The script does not provide automatic file restoration.
 Make sure you have backups of any files used in the simulation environment.

 Contribution